-Our results suggest the possibility that the dsx enhancer is a member of a previously unrecognized class of conserved ACE splicing enhancers.
-By sequence, the dsx repeat appears to contain two motifs: a T/C-rich motif at the 5' end and an A/C rich motif at the 3' end.
-Our results indicate that both motifs are required for its function (Figure 8).
-Consistent with a bipartite structure, these two motifs have recently been shown to bind different sets of splicing factors by site-specific UV crosslinking (27).
-The T/C-rich 5' half binds to an SR protein (RBP1 in Drosophila and 9G8 in mammals) and the A/C-rich component binds Drosophila Tra2.
-In these experiments, Tra2 was added exogenously to HeLa nuclear extracts.
-However, previous results suggested that HeLa extracts contain Tra2-like activity, as addition of Tra alone to HeLa nuclear extracts activated the dsx female specific 3' splice site (43).
-Interestingly, two human homologues of Tra2 have recently been identified (8).
-Taken together, these results suggest the interesting possibility that the ACE motifs selected in this procedure are targets for human Tra2.
+Our results suggest the possibility that the dsx enhancer is a member of a previously unrecognized class of conserved ACEs.
+The dsx repeat appears to contain two sequence motifs: a T/C-rich motif at the 5' end and an A/C-rich motif at the 3' end.
+Our results indicate that both motifs are required for its function (Fig. 8).
+Consistent with a bipartite structure, these two motifs have recently been shown to bind different sets of splicing factors by site-specific UV cross-linking (27).
+The T/Crich 5' half binds to an SR protein (RBP1 in Drosophila and 9G8 in mammals), and the A/C-rich component binds Drosophila Tra2.
+In these experiments, Tra2 was added exogenously to HeLa cell nuclear extracts.
+However, previous results suggested that HeLa cell extracts contain Tra2-like activity, as addition of Tra alone to HeLa cell nuclear extracts activated the dsx female-specific 3' splice site (43).
+Interestingly, two human homologs of Tra2 have recently been identified (8).
+Taken together, these results suggest the interesting possibility that the ACEs selected in this procedure are targets for human Tra2.

-In summary, our results demonstrate that it is feasible to perform iterative selection for RNA processing signals in vivo.
-Active motifs were enriched within three rounds suggesting that in vivo selection conditions are inherently stringent.
-This is a powerful approach to identify nucleic acid sequences that are directly relevant to RNA processing in living cells.
+In summary, our results demonstrate that it is feasible to perform iterative selection for RNA-processing signals in vivo.
+Active motifs were enriched within three rounds, suggesting that in vivo selection conditions are inherently stringent.
+This is a powerful approach for identifying nucleic acid sequences that are directly relevant to RNA processing in living cells.